babybullet/Sentimental-Analysis-using-ML-and-Wordcloud-generation-with-R/README.md

 **library(dplyr)**- Consists of set of tools to manipulate R datasets.

-Hit like if you liked this project. will be uploading more projects on C++ and data analytics using open source softwares.
+Hit a star if you liked this project. will be uploading more projects on C++ and data analytics using open source softwares.